weyoss/redis-smq/docs/api/classes/ProducibleMessage.md

 ▸ **getCreatedAt**(): `number`

-Retrieve the timestamp, in milliseconds, of when a message was created.
+Retrieves the timestamp when the message was created.

-When a message is created RedisSMQ automatically assigns a timestamp to mark its creation time.
+The createdAt timestamp is automatically set when a new message is created.

 #### Returns

 `number`

+The createdAt timestamp as a Unix timestamp (milliseconds since epoch).
+         This value can be used for tracking the age of the message or for other purposes related to message management.

 ___